 Service planning has focused on linking the proposals for service delivery to the Council's vision and priority themes as well as the wider Lincolnshire Sustainable Community Strategy and Local Area Agreement.
 Priority theme action plans have been produced for the financial year 2010/11 and have been reviewed and updated in order to ensure all actions are achievable and affordable within the budget proposals.
+These are attached at Appendix G and are recommended for approval.
 Clear resource implications have been determined together with measurable outputs and outcomes that can be demonstrable to the community.
 To further support the delivery of the actions the budget proposals include a revenue provision to support the actions and will be allocated during the financial year.
 Further details of this provision are given later in the report.